Physical Education for Young People with Disabilities

 A Handbook of Practical Ideas Created by Practitioners for Practitioners

-Physical Education for Young People with Disabilities explores a range of methods that Physical Education teachers can discover and engage with in order to ensure that their practice is more inclusive, no matter which age group they work with.
+Physical Education for Young People with Disabilities explores a range of methods that will support teachers to be more inclusive in their practice when planning and teaching Physical Education.

-Offering many practical ideas to include pupils with specific additional needs across a range of activity areas such as athletics, dance, gymnastics and swimming, this book will increase practitioner confidence, enabling them to feel equipped to meet individual needs and include all pupils in their lessons.
-The range of authors provides a wide perspective and wealth of experience and all the ideas have been trialled with students and young people, both nationally and internationally.
+Offering many practical ideas to include pupils with specific additional needs across a range of activity areas, such as athletics, dance, gymnastics and swimming, this book will increase practitioners' confidence, enabling them to feel equipped to meet individual needs and include all pupils in their lessons.
+The range of authors provides a wide perspective and wealth of experience, and all the ideas have been trialled with students and young people, both nationally and internationally.

 Table of Contents